ArthurBuenoSilva/Bitcoin-currency/README.md

 That's a simple and useful project for your to see the Bitcoin quote in different currencies!

-I used Swift and Storyboards to make it :)
+I made a API rest from The Bitcoin Average API using Swift and the layout using Storyboards :)

 ## Take a look!